 By 1982, S&Ls were losing $4 billion a year.
 It was a significant reversal of the industry's profit of $781 million in 1980.

 In 1982, President Reagan signed the Garn-St. Germain Depository Institutions Act.
-It solidified the elimination of the interest rate cap.
+It completely eliminated the interest rate cap.
 It also permitted the banks to have up to 40 percent of their assets in commercial loans and 30 percent in consumer loans.

 In particular, the law removed restrictions on loan-to-value ratios.
 It permitted the S&Ls to use federally-insured deposits to make risky loans.
-At the same time, budget cuts reduced the regulatory staff at the FHLBB This impaired its ability to investigate bad loans.
+At the same time, Reagan cut the budgets of the regulatory staff at the FHLBB.
+This impaired its ability to investigate bad loans.

 Between 1982 and 1985, S&L assets increased by 56 percent.
 Legislators in California, Texas, and Florida passed laws allowing their S&Ls to invest in speculative real estate.
 In Texas, 40 S&Ls tripled in size.

 Despite these laws, 35 percent of the country's S&Ls still weren't profitable by 1983.
 Nine percent were bankrupt.
 As banks went under, the FSLIC started running out of funds.
 For that reason, the government allowed bad S&Ls to remain open.
 They continued to make bad loans, and the losses kept mounting.